Dig Your Own Hole: Release

 Dig Your Own Hole was released on 7 April 1997 by record labels Virgin and Freestyle Dust.

 "Elektrobank" was released on 8 September 1997 and reached number 17 in the UK Singles Chart.
 "The Private Psychedelic Reel" was released on 1 December 1997.
 A numbered release, it was ineligible for the UK Singles Charts.
 Further physically released promotion for the album include a DJ mix and interview set.

 The album was certified platinum by the British Phonographic Industry (BPI) on 21 January 2000.
 In 2004, the album was packaged with 1995's Exit Planet Dust in a limited edition box set as part of EMI's "2CD Originals" collection.

 Dig Your Own Hole was nominated for a Grammy Award for Best Alternative Music Album, at the 40th Annual Grammy Awards.

-Legacy
+Critical reception and legacy

+In Rolling Stone, David Fricke wrote that Dig Your Own Hole "burns the whole rock vs. techno argument into a fine, white ash", calling it "a wild beauty of a record" that "rocks, rolls and surges without factionalist prejudice or fear of genre".
+Entertainment Weekly reviewer David Browne found that the Chemical Brothers manage to turn sounds and "recycled voice snippets" into "alluring hooks in and of themselves, bringing the record as close to pop as techno has come so far", while The Village Voice's Robert Christgau attributed the album's effectiveness to the duo's "spirit—generous, jubilant, unfazed by industrial doom, in love with energy and sound."

-In 1998, Q readers voted Dig Your Own Hole the 49th greatest album of all time, and was also included in Q TV's "Top 100 Albums of All Time" list in 2008.
+In 1998, Q readers voted Dig Your Own Hole the 49th greatest album of all time, and it was also included in Q TV's "Top 100 Albums of All Time" list in 2008.
 In 2000, the same magazine placed it at number 42 in its list of the 100 Greatest British Albums Ever.
 NME ranked it at number 414 in its 2014 list of the 500 Greatest Albums of All Time.
 Rolling Stone included it in their list of the "100 Best Albums of the Nineties", as did Spin.

+Uses in other media

+The song "Setting Sun" was used in the 1997 films The Saint and Nightwatch.
+"Setting Sun" was also included on the official soundtrack album for The Saint.
+A poster of the album can be seen in the room of Kirsten Dunst's character Kelly in the 2001 film Get Over It.
+In 2003, "Block Rockin' Beats" was used in Charlie's Angels: Full Throttle and that same year, "Where Do I Begin" was used in the film Monster and the television series Queer as Folk, with the film Red Eye also using "Where Do I Begin" in 2005.
+In 2020, the documentary Console Wars featured "Block Rockin' Beats".